 Where is the nearest store?
 Is there a grocery or convenience store you can hit up if you realize you forgot something you need?
 Because knowing these things in advance can save a lot of time and frustration on your trip.

 As an additional part of trip planning, I also like to know where the nearest urgent care and pharmacy is.
 Always hoping I won’t need it of course.

+Traveling with young children is challenging but so often worth it.
+Your child may not remember the trips.
+But you will.
+And planning ahead and packing carefully can help make sure those memories are fond ones.
 That’s it, folks!
 Get packed, get ready, and take off!
 I hope you packed everything for your trip!